Buryats: Religion

 Religion today in the Republic of Buryatia is primarily divided between Russian Orthodoxy, Buddhism, and irreligious.
-Shamanism has undergone a revival in rural areas since Soviet repression, however it is still small.
-Those involved practise either Yellow, Black, or a mixture of the two.
+Shamanism has undergone a revival in rural areas, however it is still small.
+Those involved practise either Yellow shamanism, Black shamanism, or a mixture of the two.
+Similarly, Buddhism has seen a revival among the Buryats.
+Construction of monasteries, training of monks, and the increasing piety of the Buryats has seen growth.

 Shamanism (Tengrism)

 Buryats traditionally practised shamanism, also called Tengrism, with a focus on worship of nature.
 A core concept of Buryat shamanism is the "triple division" of the physical and spiritual world.
 There are three divisions within the spirit world: the tengeri, the bōxoldoy, and lower spirits.
 These spirits are the supreme rulers of mankind, the spirits of commoners, and the spirits of slaves respectively.
 In parallel to this is the concept that man is divided into three parts: the body (beye), the "breath and life" of a man, and the soul.
 The soul is further divided into three parts: first, second, and third.
 The first soul is contained within the entirety of the physical skeleton, and that damage to it damages the soul.
 Rituals involving the sacrifice of animals involve great care not to damage the bones, lest the deity receiving the offering reject it.
 The second soul is believed to have the power to leave the body, transform into other beings, and is stored in the organs.
 The third soul is similar to the second, differing only in that its passing marks the end of one's life.

 The number three and multiples of it are deeply sacred to the Buryat.
 Examples of this numerology include three major yearly sacrifices, shamans prolonging the lives of the sick by three or nine years, the total number of tengeri being 99, and countless other examples.

-Shamans are divided into two classes: "great" shamans of arctic regions and "little" shamans from the taiga.
+Shamans are divided into two classes: "great" shamans of Arctic regions and "little" shamans from the taiga.
 Shamans often are associated with nervous disorders, and in some cases are prone to seizure.
 Shamans can also be divided into "White" shamans that summon good spirits and "Black" shamans that summon malicious ones.
 Yellow shamanism refers to shamanistic practices that have been heavily influenced by Buddhism.
 Shamans exist to heal, especially in regards to psychological illnesses.
 Buryat shamanism is not necessarily hereditary, and other members of the kinship-group can receive the calling (however, shamans do keep records of their lineage, and a descendant is preferred).
 Shamans could both control and be controlled by spirits.

 There are variations in belief between different traditional groups, so there is no consensus on beliefs and practices.
 For example, Western Buryats along the Kuda river believe in reincarnation of the third soul, likely a result of their exposure to Buddhism.